How to Restrict the Access to Specific Web sites Using Squid Proxy Server on CentOS 6.2

 #

-5. Always restricting access to ehowstuff.com network and Bad_Wesites, but allow surfing during surfing_hours group’s only if the sites does not in Bad_Websites (other that Bad_Websites).
+But allow surfing during surfing_hours group’s only if the sites does not in Bad_Websites (other than Bad_Websites).

 http_access deny Bad_Websites

-6. Restart Squid proxy server to take effect :
+Step 6: Restart Squid proxy server to take effect

 [root@centos62 ~]# service squid restart